Ukrainian Exchange

 Due to the 2022 Russian Invasion of Ukraine, it has temporarily stopped its operation and suspended additional workloads.
 It also encouraged citizens and businesses to sell Russian roubles, stocks and bonds in order to help defend and repel the Russian invasion.

+On June 2024, National Securities and Stock Market Commission, the regulatory body of Ukrainian stock market, revoked the licenses of Ukrainian Exchange, because "the owner of a significant interest in the licensee, has among the owners of a significant interest a person who was sanctioned in accordance with the Law of Ukraine on Sanctions."

 History

 In May 2008 the largest participants of the Ukrainian securities market signed the Memorandum of Understanding with the RTS Stock Exchange to create a new exchange in Kyiv.

 51% of stocks of the exchange were bought by the Ukrainian broker/dealers, 49% – by the RTS Stock Exchange.

 In October 2008 the Ukrainian Exchange was registered as a legal entity.

 In December 2008 the State Commission of Ukraine (the state regulator for Securities and Stock market at that time) granted the UX a license of a stock exchange.

 The official trading started on 26 March 2009 with over 80 of the most liquid Ukrainian stocks.

 On 27 April 2009 the Ukrainian stock index (UX) was launched as the first on-line index in Ukraine.
 The first value as of 26, March 2009 was 500 and the initial basket consisted of 10 most liquid blue chips.